AyNeumann/ReportManager/README.md

 *Notes*:
   - Each customer must be created separately.
   - This does not link the report to the customer.
-This must be done manually by updating the 'customer_customer_number' column in the 'report' table, see next section.
+This must be done manually by updating the 'customer_id' column in the 'report' table, see next section.
 ```json
 {
     "lastName": "Durand",